A drug offers hope amid spikes in coronavirus infections

 “This is a decision that will protect people on both sides of the border as we continue to fight COVID-19,” Canadian Prime Minister Justin Trudeau said.

 The U.S. car industry was among the first to reopen, yet the virus began to spread again almost immediately — even with significant safety precautions in factories.
-Similar spikes have been seen after reopening hair salons, day care centers and restaurants.
+Similar spikes have been seen after hair salons, day care centers and restaurants reopened.

 Hula Hut, a large Tex-Mex restaurant in Austin, Texas, reopened in May but had to shut down again this month for six days after two employees tested positive for COVID-19 in quick succession.

-Texas doesn’t require restaurants to close after a positive test, but general manager Elias Chocalas said it gave time for Hula Hut to be sanitized repeatedly and his employees to get tested.
+Texas doesn’t require restaurants to close after a positive test, but general manager Elias Chocalas said it gave time to sanitize Hula Hut repeatedly and get his employees tested.

 “We follow all the steps and then to see that someone has gotten it is just disheartening,” Chocalas said.
 “It just brought the realization that this is going to happen regardless of how safe we are.”

-Texas is among the states reporting spikes, setting a single-day high with 2,622 new infections Tuesday and a record for COVID-19 hospitalizations for the eighth time in nine days with 2,518.
+Texas is among the states reporting spikes in cases, setting a single-day high with 2,622 new infections Tuesday and a record for COVID-19 hospitalizations for the eighth time in nine days, with 2,518.

 “It does raise concerns, but there is no reason right now to be alarmed,” Gov. Greg Abbott said, urging people to wear masks and stay home as much as possible.